Introduction

 AT Uth update added new armor.

-- The new armor allows for a decent Lord’s Soul set without Latent Power reliance, making it a
+- The new armor allows for a decent Lord’s Soul set without Latent Power reliance, making it a valid alternative to 4P Gore.
+Slightly weaker, but comfy.

 9* update added a new Talismen system to roll for, along with some buffs to the weapon.